Circuit Technology Center 22 Parkridge Road

 2. Dip the end of a foam swab in stripping solution and apply a small amount to the coating to be removed.
 (See Figure 2)

-Note: Since various substances may be used as coatings, the time required for a given coating to dissolve or soften will vary.
-Reapply solvent several times as most solvents evaporate rapidly.
+Note: Since various substances may be used as coatings, the time required for a coating to dissolve or soften will vary.
+Reapply the solvent several times, as most solvents evaporate rapidly.

 3. Rub the treated surface carefully with a brush or wood stick to dislodge the coating.
-A wedge-shaped applicator tip, knife, or heated blade may be effective in removing some coatings, particularly polyurethanes.
+A wedge-shaped applicator tip, knife, or heated blade may effectively remove some coatings, particularly polyurethanes.

 4. Neutralize or clean the stripped area and dry.

-1. A single step for removal of all the coating may be completed by providing a continuous flow of solvent.
-Alternately, process the board in a series of tanks containing mild solvent, starting with a high contamination tank and progressing sequentially to a final, fresh solvent tank.
+1. Providing a continuous flow of solvent may complete a single step for removing all the coating.
+Alternately, process the board in a series of tanks containing mild solvent, starting with a high-contamination tank and progressing sequentially to a final, fresh solvent tank.

 Evaluation